cltl/opinion_miner_deluxe/README.md

 - Opinion holders: I, our family, the manager ...

-In order to do this, three different Conditional Random Fields (CRF) classifiers have been trained using by default this set of features: tokens, lemmas, part-of-speech tags, constituent labels and polarity of words.
+In order to do this, three different Conditional Random Fields (CRF) classifiers have been trained using by default this set of features: tokens, lemmas, part-of-speech tags, constituent labels and polarity of words and entities.
 These classifiers detect portions of text representeing differnet opinion entities.